ankschoubey/old-blog/_posts/2023-01-08-v1-continous-delivery.md

 ---
 layout: post
 comments: true
-description: How Zero-To-One is relevant in software development and why you should make Deployment&Delivery Pipeline first.
+description: How Zero-To-One is relevant in software development, why you should make Deployment&Delivery Pipeline first and how to make releases un-cool.
 categories: [devops, continuous-delivery]
 last_modified_at: 2023-01-08T20:52:08.052481
 last-modified-purpose:
 permalink: /v1/continuous-delivery
-title: Start your project with Continuous Delivery
+title: Start your project with Continuous Delivery till "PROD"
 image: /images/continuous-delivery.png
 toc: true
 ---